lainio/err2/README.md

    // where original were, for example: b := try.To1(io.ReadAll(r))
    ```
-1. You want to handle the specific error value, let's say, at the same line or
+1. You want to handle the specific error value at the same line or statement.
+In
-   statement.
-In below, the function `doSomething` returns an error value.
-If it
+   below, the function `doSomething` returns an error value.
+If it returns
-   returns `ErrNotSoBad`, we just suppress it.
-All the other errors are send to
+   `ErrNotSoBad`, we just suppress it.
+All the other errors are send to the
-   the current error handler and be handled there, but are annotated with
+   current error handler and will be handled there, but are also annotated with
-   'fatal' prefix before that.
+   'fatal' prefix before that here.
    ```go
    try.Out(doSomething()).Handle(ErrNotSoBad, err2.Reset).Handle("fatal")
    ```